Mbed-TLS/mbedtls/docs/4.0-migration-guide/repo-split.md

 - [Mbed TLS](https://github.com/Mbed-TLS/mbedtls): provides TLS and X.509 functionality.
 - [TF-PSA-Crypto](https://github.com/Mbed-TLS/TF-PSA-Crypto): provides the standalone cryptography library, implementing the PSA Cryptography API.
 Mbed TLS consumes TF-PSA-Crypto as a submodule.
 You should stay with Mbed TLS if you use TLS or X.509 functionality.
-You still have direct access to the PSA Cryptography API through the `tf-psa-crypto` submodule.
+You still have direct access to the cryptography library.

 ### File and directory relocations